 - Sunscreen - For sunny destinations, don't forget to pack the sunscreen.
 For some reason, this tends to be really expensive around the world ($30+), so bring it from home.
 Anything above 30 SPF is usually good.
 We like this Banana Boat Sport which is sweat and waterproof.

 - Extra-Strong Mosquito Repellent with DEET - When traveling in areas with Zika, Malaria, or Dengue, your first line of defense is to ensure you don't get bit by mosquitos.
 Repellent with DEET seems to prove most effective.

-- Natural Mosquito Repellent - While DEET repellent works great, it can also be very harmful to environment.
+- Natural Mosquito Repellent - While DEET repellent works great, it can also be very harmful to the environment.
 It not only kills mosquitos but also kills fish if you're going in the water with it applied.
-Instead consider a natural mosquito repellent if going in the water.
+Instead, consider a natural mosquito repellent like this if going in the water.

 - Dental Floss or Flosser Picks

 - Hand sanitizer - We've already mentioned hand-sanitizer, but it's worth repeating in this toiletries packing list section.

 - Chapstick or Lip Balm - Protect your lips with lip balm that contains SPF.

 - Ziplock bags - Bring a few.
 You'll find a use for them.